 Catholic Church vs Protestant Church

+The difference between Catholic Church and Protestant Church can be observed by examining the practices and beliefs of each church.
 Both Catholic and Protestant are religions which comprises the most number of followers or believers in the entire world.
 Both believe in Jesus and His dying on the cross for our sins.
 There are a lot of differences that travel along both religions confusing many as to who is telling the truth.
-Both religions have tried over the years to find a common ground but both have strong faith and belief that one could not change the other.
+At the end of the day, you cannot say this one is telling the truth because both religions have strong faith and facts to support their belief.
+Both religions have tried over the years to find a common ground, but both have strong faith and belief that one could not change the other.

-The Protestants on the other hand believe that only the Bible has the authority or what they call “Sola Scriptura”.
-They believe that the word of God alone should be the only source of our faith and that traditions are inconsequential.
+When it comes to authority, the Protestants believe that only the Bible has the authority or what they call “Sola Scriptura.”
+They believe that the word of God alone should be the only source of our faith, and that traditions are inconsequential.
 They do not worship the Virgin Mary for she is simply the physical mother of Christ.
 The Protestants believe that there are books in the Catholic Bible that are not blessed by God to become His word therefore they should be removed.

 There have been a lot of heated discussions between both religious groups.
 There are more differences that can be cited as both fight for what they believe is right and true.
 The bottom line here is your faith.
 Regardless of which religious group you are affiliated with, it all boils down to your personal faith.
 Whether you believe in a supreme being or a real person who was sacrificed on the cross for our salvation, your faith should stand firm.